top of page

 Do you struggle to get to sleep?
 Do you know why?

 Some of us have found that we actually have barriers that prevent us from getting a good night’s sleep.
-Taking medication at the wrong time, having a nap during the day, or being overtired are just some of the reasons our community have shared with us.
+Taking medication at the wrong time, having a nap during the day, or being overtired are just some of the reasons our community shared with us.

 Caring itself can make us feel constantly tired not just physically but mentally.
 The most important thing is to be able to identify our barriers to find ways to overcome them.